gianlucabaldin/mastermind/README.md

 - Redux --> app state management
 - React-Bootstrap --> (CSS) styling

+## Cypress test E2E

+Test are written with Cypress --> [http://cypress.io]

+In order to run the test suite make sure your local server is un and running, then in another shell type

+- "npm run cypress:open" --> opens the Cypress Test Runner and runs the test headed (in browser)
+- "npm run cypress:headless" --> run in headless mode with report and a final .mp4 video inside \cypress\video folder

+Test list:

+- Should enter the app
+- Should start a new game
+- Shouldn't insert chars as input
+- Should insert an attempt whose numbers are in range [1-9]
+- Shouldn't insert number out of range as input
+- Shouldn't insert number out of range as input
+- Shouldn't insert repeated value as input
+- Should abort and show a popup
+- Should guess the combination at first attempt

 ## Available Scripts

 In the project directory, you can run: